jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client.md

 ## Installation

-The Spotlight Client is installed by the Spotlight installer.
+The Spotlight Client is installed by the [Spotlight Enterprise installer][enterprise_install].
 The Spotlight Client is installed on a Windows server.
 The Spotlight Client can be installed on the same Windows server as the Spotlight Diagnostic Server but does not have to be.

 ## Deployment